-According to the National Fire Protection Association, at home cooking fires are nearly four times more likely to occur on Thanksgiving Day as any other day of the year.
+According to the National Fire Protection Association, at-home cooking fires are nearly four times more likely to occur on Thanksgiving Day than any other day of the year.

 - Stay in the kitchen when grilling or frying anything on the stove top.

 - Use a timer to remind yourself to routinely check in on any meals, especially dishes that take longer.

 - Make sure your smoke alarm system is working properly.

 - Keep items such as wooden utensils, dish towels, and oven mitts a safe distance from an open flame.

 - Keep a fire extinguisher handy.

 - Avoid loose clothing or accessories while cooking.

 - Never try to put out a grease fire with water.
 Turn off the burner, smother the flames with a lid, cover with baking soda or use a fire extinguisher if necessary.

 - If using a turkey fryer, never use it on a wooden deck or in a garage.